1980x/ABAW2020DMACS/README.md

 # ABAW2020DMACS
-This is code for our submission for expression track of ABAW 2020 competition.
+This is code for our submission in the expression track of ABAW 2020 competition.